DiogenesN/diowpanel/README.md

 Scrolling anywhere on the panel changes the volume level.
 Right click on the panel terminates the panel.
 It was tested on Debian 12 on Wayfire.

-# What you can do with DioWWindowList
+# What you can do with DioWPanel
    1. Adjust volume level.
    2. Adjust bightness level.
    3. Showing a digital clock and calendar with the current month..